 Do you read much and who are your favorite writers?

 Yes.
 In no particular order: Joseph Conrad, John Steinbeck, Ray Bradbury, Tennessee Williams, Edgar Allan Poe, Rudyard Kipling, Wilfred Owen, Robert Frost, Dylan Thomas, James Elroy Flecker, William Shakespeare.
 And Stephen King.
-I like the spooky stuff.
+I like spooky stuff.

 The DD-214: The “Holy Grail” of the out-processing quest, received upon separation.
-The discharge document that chronicles one’s military career, schools, awards, deployments, and time in service.
+The discharge document chronicles one’s military career, schools, awards, deployments, and time in service.